brunozc/brunozc.github.io/content/pages/software.md

 <!-- title is already available from the headers -->

-I enjoy translating the research that I do into software that can be used by engineers and practitioners.
+I enjoy translating the research that I do into software that can be used by engineers, consultants and practitioners.

-Here you can find some of the open source projects that I have been working on.
+Here you can find some of the open-source projects that I have been working on.

 ## Numerical models
-### Rose
+### ROSE
-[Rose](https://bitbucket.org/DeltaresGEO/rose/) is a train/track interaction model.
+[ROSE](https://bitbucket.org/DeltaresGEO/rose/) is a train/track interaction model.
 It can simulate the passage of trains, changes in track stiffness and the presence of discontinuities along the railway track.

 _Train traveling over a transition zone_: